williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 6 April 2025
 * "*I like nonsense, it wakes up the brain cells.
-Fantasy is a necessary ingredient in living.*" — Dr. Seuss
+Fantasy is a necessary ingredient in living.
+It's a way of looking through the wrong end of the microscope, which is what I do, and that enables you to laugh at life's realities.*" — Dr. Seuss

 ## 3 April 2025
 * "*I shot an arrow into the air,